zigbee-alliance/distributed-compliance-ledger/README.md

 ### Pool of Nodes

-- A network of Tendermint-based validator nodes (Validators and Observers) maintaining the ledger.
+- A network of CometBFT-based validator nodes (Validators and Observers) maintaining the ledger.
 - Every validator node (`dcld` binary) runs DC Ledger application code (based on Cosmos SDK) implementing the use cases.
 - See the proposed deployment in [deployment](docs/deployment.png) and [deployment-detailed](docs/deployment-detailed.png).
 - See recommended design for DCL MainNet deployment on AWS in [aws deployment](./docs/deployment-design-aws.md)